mlcommons/GaNDLF/docs/faq.md

 ### Which parts of a GaNDLF configuration are customizable?

 Virtually all of it!
 For more details, please see the [usage](https://cbica.github.io/GaNDLF/usage) guide and our extensive [samples](https://github.com/CBICA/GaNDLF/tree/master/samples).
+All available options are documented in the [config_all_options.yaml file](https://github.com/CBICA/GaNDLF/blob/master/samples/config_all_options.yaml).

 ### Can I run GaNDLF on a high performance computing (HPC) cluster?